occ2vec: A principal approach to representing occupations using natural language processing: Validation

 \VerticalSpace Obtaining two sets of correlations, we determine if each mean correlation differs significantly from zero using classic $t$-tests.
 In additional, we test if each mean correlation differs significantly from hypothesized values ordered from 1\% to 99\% and report the first postulated correlation for which we fail to reject the null hypothesis of no significant difference at the 5\% level.
 The results follow from Table \ref{Tbl:correlation_between_measures}, where Table \ref{Tbl:correlation_between_occupations} shows the between-occupations tests and Table \ref{Tbl:correlation_within_occupations} shows the within-occupations tests.

 \VerticalSpace Both types of validity tests strongly reject the null hypothesis of zero correlation.
-In fact, it is not until reaching a postulated correlation coefficient 50\% (i.e., 50\% and 53\% for between and within occupations, respectively) that we fail to reject the null hypothesis.
-Note that the $t$-statistic is more than three times higher comparing the null hypothesis of zero correlation from within-occupation to between-occupation.
-This indicates that our framework is relatively more capable of ranking attributes for a specific occupation.
-Together, the validation exercises suggest a significant non-zero mean correlation in the range of 50\% between the O*NET scores and our estimates.
+In fact, it is not until reaching a postulated correlation coefficient 53\% between occupations and 77\% within occupations that we fail to reject the null hypothesis.\footnote{These results indicate that our framework is relatively more capable of ranking attributes for a specific occupation.} Together, the validation exercises suggest a significant non-zero mean correlation between the O*NET scores and our estimates.

-\paragraph*{Overall explainability} As a second validation exercise, we run various regressions of the O*NET scores on our estimates and a constant, using the entire set of 213,012 attribute estimates.
+\paragraph*{Overall explainability} As a second validation exercise, we run various regressions of the O*NET scores on our estimates (and a constant), using the entire set of 213,012 attribute estimates.
 The specifications we consider are the eight combinations that may be generated using occupation, attribute, and category dummies, respectively.
 That is, the baseline specification includes no control dummies, whereas the full specification includes all three sets of dummies.
 In Table \ref{Tbl:reg_onet_on_measure}, we report the results from all eight regressions.
 The first row shows the coefficient on our measure, the standard error in parentheses, and the $t$-statistic in brackets.
 Rows 2-4 details the specification and the last two rows show the adjusted $R^2$ and the number of observations, respectively.

-\VerticalSpace It follows from Table \ref{Tbl:reg_onet_on_measure} that the coefficient under scrutiny is highly significant and strongly robust across all specifications.
-In fact, the conditional correlation varies narrowly from 52.1\% to 52.3\%.
-This further supports the consistency, reliability, and validity of our proposed \textbf{occupation2vec} framework.
+\VerticalSpace From Table \ref{Tbl:reg_onet_on_measure}, the coefficient under scrutiny is highly significant and strongly robust across all specifications, with $t$-statistics above 300 in all specifications.
+In addition, the adjusted $R^2$ in the baseline specification reaches 59\%.
+This supports the consistency, reliability, and validity of our proposed framework.